-Courses for this major must total 61 credits, including LMA 220, 230, 300, 323, 330, 420, 424, 430; PED 201, 395; and 30 credits within the professional emphasis area of the student's choice (Youth Agencies/Community, Therapeutic Recreation, Commercial/Private, and Outdoor Recreation).
+Courses for this major must total 61 credits, including LMA 220, 230, 300, 322, 323, 325, 330, 360, 365, 420, 424, 430; PED 201, 395.
+Students who want to be certified in Therapeutic Recreation will additionally need BIO 240, LMA, 363, 364, 326 in order to be recognized National Therapeutic Recreation certified.
+Students are encouraged to pick up a designated minor in an appropriate field that would make them more marketable in the job field.
+Examples would be business, social work, psychololgy, agriculture, or natural sciences.
 Students with a leisure management emphasis must submit an application to their advisor prior to enrolling in LMA 330.
 Approval of this board is dependent upon successful progress toward degree, a minimum cumulative G.P.A. of 2.2, and retaking the ACT if a score of 18 is not on record.
 Students with a leisure management emphasis must fulfill 50 clock hours of approved supplemental preparation prior to enrolling in LMA 430.
+All Liesure Management Majors must pass a swimming proficiency test or show evidence of successfully passing a swimming course prior to LMA 430.